 6. Public health

-The public health criteria in the 2015 Edition require healthcare providers to take preventive measures, diagnose, and treat a whole population rather than one individual at a time.
-To meet these criteria, EHR software has to use the electronic clinical quality measures we described above.
+The public health criteria in the 2015 Edition require healthcare providers to take preventive measures and diagnose and treat a whole population rather than one individual at a time.
+Public health criteria require transmitting public health data to immunization registries, syndromic surveillance systems, cancer registries, etc.

 7. Health IT design and performance

-Design and performance criteria for an EHR system include:
+Design and performance criteria for a software system include:

 - Automated numerator recording and automated measurement calculations